 The Chemistry Department provides high quality programs in both traditional and emerging fields of study which recognize and promote human and intellectual diversity.
-The following undergraduate academic degree programs are offered: B.S. in Chemistry (accredited by the American Chemical Society); B.A. in Chemistry; B.S. in Secondary Education/Chemistry (teacher education program requirements may vary due to new certification regulations that will be implemented in Fall 2009); B.S.
+The following undergraduate academic degree programs are offered: B.S. in Chemistry; B.A.
+In Chemistry; B.S. in Secondary Education/Chemistry; B.S.
 Biochemistry; B.S. in Chemical Biotechnology.

 Thus, the department provides options for students whose interests may range from traditional chemistry fields which are either on the interface between chemistry and biology or that have a healthprofession emphasis.
-The Minor in Chemistry program allows students to receive recognition for completing a chemistry program short of a
+The Minor in Chemistry program allows students to receive recognition for completing a chemistry program short of a double major.